Estimating a function of the scale parameter in a gamma distribution with bounded variance: Introduction

 \section{Introduction}

 The gamma distribution, as one of the most commonly used probability distributions for modeling data, plays an important role in many areas such as business management, environmental science, reliability engineering, and medical science.
-For example, \cite{Nenes et al. (2010)} considered modeling the demand for commercial items by means of a gamma distribution with a probability mass at zero; \cite{Rohan et al. (2015)} investigated the use of the gamma distribution to determine the half-life of rotenone applied in freshwater; \cite{Ibrahim et al. (2019)} applied the gamma distribution to evaluate and predict the reliability and the projected lifetime of phosphor-converted white LEDs based on luminous flux degradation; and \cite{Cui et al. (2023)} proposed a three-layer feature selection combined with a gamma distribution based generalized linear model for anticancer drug response prediction.
+For example, \cite{Nenes et al. (2010)} considered modeling the demand for commercial items employing a gamma distribution with a probability mass at zero; \cite{Rohan et al. (2015)} investigated the use of the gamma distribution to determine the half-life of rotenone applied in freshwater; \cite{Ibrahim et al. (2019)} applied the gamma distribution to evaluate and predict the reliability and the projected lifetime of phosphor-converted white LEDs based on luminous flux degradation; and \cite{Cui et al. (2023)} proposed a three-layer feature selection combined with a gamma distribution-based generalized linear model for anticancer drug response prediction.